 medium (3-quart) mixing bowl

 whisk, or fork

-2. Beat eggs vigorously in mixing bowl until frothy.
+3. Beat eggs vigorously in mixing bowl until frothy.
+Pour into skillet.

-4. Cook, pushing or turning frequently with spatula, for about 2 minutes, or until eggs reach desired doneness.
+4. Cook mixture, pushing or turning frequently with spatula, until eggs are cooked through – about 2 minutes.

 NOTES & TIPS

 • 1/2 tablespoon sazón = 1 packet Goya Sazón con Culantro y Achiote.